Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Appendix 1.
 Sociological survey.

-Chest of drawers - a low wardrobe with drawers for linen or small items,
+Chest of drawers - a low cabinet with drawers for linen or small items,

 Buried - hid,

-By the side of the sea - by the sea bay,
+At the Lukomorye - at the sea bay,

 Bright purple - red,

-Hickey - someone is hugging from the cold,
+He's shivering - someone is shivering from the cold,

 Printed gingerbread - gingerbread with printed drawings, letters,